JollyGagging/Llama3-Runtime-Quantisation/README.md

 # Llama3-Optimization-Benchmark

-# Empirical Evaluation of 4-Bit NF4 Quantization for Large Language Models on Consumer-Grade Hardware
+# Empirical Evaluation of 4-Bit NF4 Quantization for Large Language Models on Consumer Hardware

-An empirical benchmarking study investigating memory footprints, compute bus dynamics, and generation throughput configurations using **Meta-Llama-3-8B-Instruct** on localized hardware resource constraints (NVIDIA T4 GPU architecture).
+An empirical benchmarking study investigating memory footprints, compute bus dynamics, and generation throughput configurations using **Meta-Llama-3-8B-Instruct** on localized hardware resource (NVIDIA T4 GPU architecture).

 ---

-## 1. Abstract
+## 1. Abstract (CONTEXT)
-As the parameter scale of state-of-the-art Large Language Models (LLMs) continues to expand, deploying uncompressed weights in localized, resource-constrained environments presents a massive memory barrier.
+As the parameter scale of Large Language Models (LLMs) continues to expand, deploying uncompressed weights in localized, resource constrained environments presents a massive memory barrier.
 This research establishes a strict performance baseline for an uncompressed 16-bit floating-point (`FP16`) Llama-3-8B model and evaluates the computational efficiency gains achieved through **4-bit NormalFloat (NF4)** quantization using a `bitsandbytes` pipeline.
-Our empirical findings demonstrate that by optimizing weight tensor memory layout, we successfully lowered the absolute VRAM ceiling by approximately **51.4%**, clearing critical memory bus bottlenecks and securing up to an **8.2x acceleration** in generation speed on a single, free-tier consumer GPU.
+Our empirical findings demonstrate that by optimizing weight tensor memory layout, we successfully lowered the absolute VRAM ceiling by approximately **51.4%**, clearing critical memory bus bottlenecks and securing up to an **8.2x acceleration** in generation speed on a single, free tier consumer GPU.

 ---